Storm00212/Bug-tracker-UI/README.md

 -   **State Management**: The main `App.tsx` component manages the state for projects, issues, users, and the currently selected project using React's `useState` hook.
 -   **Drag and Drop**: Native HTML drag-and-drop APIs are used to move issues between columns.
 The `onDragStart` and `onDrop` event handlers update the issue's status in the state.
--   **Gemini Integration**: When a user clicks the "Generate with AI" button in the `IssueModal`, the `geminiService.ts` sends the issue title to the Gemini API.
+-   **Gemini Integration (Optional)**: If a Gemini API key is provided in the environment, a "Generate with AI" button becomes available in the issue creation modal.
+When clicked, `geminiService.ts` sends the issue title to the Gemini API.
 The API returns a structured markdown description, which is then populated into the form.
+If no API key is present, this feature is gracefully disabled.